Phylex/swamp/docs/syncmem.rst

 SWAMP Messages
 --------------

 The ``SWAMPMessage`` is a base class for different types of messages used in the Synchronized Write And Memory Protocol.
-It has two derived classes: ``WriteTransaction`` and ``ReadTransaction``.
+It has two derived classes: ``I2CWriteTransaction`` and ``I2CReadTransaction``.

-- ``WriteTransaction`` is used when writing to memory.
+- ``I2CWriteTransaction`` is used when writing to memory.
 It contains the address, value, and a unique transaction ID.
 The transaction ID is used for tracking the transaction until it is committed or encounters an error.
-- ``ReadTransaction`` is used when reading from memory.
+- ``I2CReadTransaction`` is used when reading from memory.
 It contains the address and a unique transaction ID.

 There is also a ``MemReset`` message that is used to signal a reset command to the ``SynchronizedMemory`` instance.